jina-ai/docs/chapters/extend/executor.rst

 .. note::

-    You can also assign a list of files to ``metas.py_modules`` if your Python logic is splitted over multiple files.
-This YAML file and all Python extension files should be put under the same directory.
+    You can also assign a list of files to ``metas.py_modules`` if your Python logic is split over multiple files.
+This YAML file and all Python extension files should be put in the same directory.

 Then simply use it in Jina CLI by specifying ``jina pod --uses=my.yml``, or ``Flow().add(uses='my.yml')`` in Flow API.

 .. warning::

-    If you use customized executor inside a :class:`jina.executors.CompoundExecutor`, then you only need to set ``metas.py_modules`` at the root level, not at the sub-component level.
+    If you use a customized Executor inside a :class:`jina.executors.CompoundExecutor`, then you only need to set ``metas.py_modules`` at the root level, not at the sub-component level.

-Customize Executor in Action: CLIP Encoder
+Customize executor in action: CLIP encoder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `CLIP <https://github.com/openai/CLIP>`_ (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs.
-It can be instructed in natural language to predict the most relevant text snippet given an image.
+Given an image ti can be instructed in natural language to predict the most relevant text snippet.

 The pre-trained CLIP model is able to transform both images and text into the same latent space, where image and text emebddings can be compared using a similarity measure.